kk-digital/kcg-ml-sd1p4/README.md

   --cgf_scale         SCALE
                         Unconditional guidance scale: eps = eps(x, empty) + scale * (eps(x, cond) - eps(x, empty))
   --seed      SEED
+                        Array of seed for the image generation: example '0, 1, 0, 7', Its better if the size of the array is the same as the number of generated images
-                        Seed for the image generation --low-vram      LOW_VRAM
+  --low-vram      LOW_VRAM
                         Limit vram usage
   --force_cpu     FORCE_CPU